TyranR/Zabbix-Hiddify-Monitoring/README.md

 ## What this solves

 Managing modern multi-protocol VPN instances (like Hiddify) requires keeping tabs on numerous background components (Singbox, Xray, HAProxy, Nginx, Redis) simultaneously.
 Unexpected core crashes or port blocks directly disrupt client handshakes.
-This project provides an optimized, single-API-call Zabbix template that checks backend health, storage distribution, user metrics, and connectivity markers without introducing resource overhead.
+The template uses one HTTP Agent master item for Hiddify API telemetry and combines it with native Zabbix Agent 2 checks for services, ports, processes, and filesystem metrics.

 ## Project status

 This project is currently under active development.
 The core service tracking, user statistical items, and threshold-driven operational dashboards are fully functional.
-Advanced aggregate portfolio tracking for multiple VPN nodes is planned for future releases.
+Advanced aggregate monitoring for multiple VPN nodes is planned for future releases.

 ## Current limitations

-- The user statistics depend on the responsive status of the internal Hiddify Manager API.
+- User statistics depend on the availability and responsiveness of the Hiddify Manager API.
 - Individual process tracking for Nginx or HAProxy might show negligible baseline memory allocations on empty nodes.
 - High-frequency graph grids may experience minor staircase effects if data points shift slightly during long collection intervals.